Electric bikes (e-bikes) explained.

 - Lighter weight e-bikes.

 - Which type of electric drive system should I go for – Hub or Mid drive?
 How powerful a system do i need?
 Can I convert my own bike?

 - But will it run away with me?

 - What sort of gears do I need for Sheffield, and how should I use them on an e-bike?

 - What sort of batteries do e-bikes have? – How far will it take me?

 - How do I Charge and take care of my Battery?

 - What Accessories do I need?

-- How do I keep it secure?
+- How do I store and keep it secure?

 - How should I care for/maintain my e-bike?